nlnzcollservices/podcast-collector/documentation/How_to_add_a_new_podcast.md

 3. [Adding inforamtion to podcast dictionary](#adding-inforamtion-to-podcast-dictionary)
 4. [Making necessary changes to Alma record creating rools](#making-necessary-changes-to-alma-record-creating-rools)
 5. [Possible rules for harvester and troubleshoting](#possible-rules-for-harvester-and-troubleshoting)

+## Preparation
+***
+This podcast pipeline is manly based on information obrained from rss feeds.
+So existance of rss link is important.
+Though it is possible to use the script for podcasts without rss link, it require some manual data entry to google spreadsheet for each episode.
+And running additional script.
+Before starting the process of adding a new podcast make sure that the new podcast already has a serial record, serial pol and template in Alma.
 ## Methods of obtaining a template from ExLibris Alma
 ***
 There are 3 ways to download a template: